LouieOHagan/Simple-Weather-Website/README.md

 ### Testing User Stories from User Experience (UX) Section

 - #### First Time Visitor Goals
-    1. As a Visitor, I want to greeted with an easily navigable website that makes finding the simple information I am looking for a seamless task.
+    1. As a Visitor, I want to be greeted with an easily navigable website that makes finding the simple information I am looking for a seamless task.
-        1. Upon successful loading of the website the user is greeted with the lannding page.
+        1. Upon successful loading of the website the user is greeted with the landing page.
-        1. To make the process as simple and easy as possible, the user cannot scroll down or navigate anywhere and can easily get information by inputting a location in to the search bar.
+        1. To make the process as simple and easy as possible, the user cannot scroll down or navigate anywhere and can easily get information by inputting a location into the search bar.
         1. Demonstration GIF can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20GIF%201.gif)
         1. Pictures can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20Picture%201%20%26%202.png)